vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. On the **vibrationJob** blade, click **Stop**, and then click **Yes**.

-    You've traced the activity from the device app, to the hub, down the route, and to the storage container.
-Great progress!
-You will continue this scenario stream analytics in the next module when you take a quick look at data visualization.

 1. Switch to the Visual Studio Code window.

 1. At the Terminal command prompt, to exit the device simulator app, press **CTRL-C**.

+    You've traced the activity from the device app, to the hub, and through either an IoT hub route or Azure Stream Analytics job to a Blob storage container.
+Great progress!